TNA Turkey Bowl: Results

-Total Nonstop Action Wrestling era

 2007

 The inaugural Turkey Bowl was on the November 13, 2007 Thanksgiving edition of TNA Impact!
 It consisted of three qualification matches to get the Turkey Bowl.
 The winner of the match was Samoa Joe who pinned A.J.
 Styles.
 As a result, Styles was forced into the turkey suit.

 2008

 The Turkey Bowl returned on the November 27, 2008 Thanksgiving edition of TNA Impact!
 It consisted of three qualification matches to get to the Turkey Bowl.
 The winner of the match was Rhino who pinned Alex Shelley.
 As a result, Shelley was forced into the turkey suit.

 2011

 The Turkey Bowl returned on the November 24, 2011 Thanksgiving edition of Impact Wrestling.
 Unlike the past tournaments, this one only featured one round instead of having three semi-finals matches.
 It also did not feature a member of the three divisions.
 The match featured a one on one match between Eric Young and Robbie E. The winner of the match was Young who pinned Robbie E, but since Robbie E was knocked out, Robbie T was forced into the turkey suit.